arinspunk/figma-design-analyzer-mcp/readme.md

 ## 🛠️ Available Commands

-As Claude is connected to our MCP, it already knows the list of tools to manipulate Figma.
+As Claude is connected to our MCP, it already knows the list of tools to analyze Figma.
 But if you want, you can mention them in your prompts:

 ### Basic Commands
 - `clone_node`